 Enter bookmarks.
 Enter “save as…” Enter tabbed browsers.
 (Last week I discovered I had 88 tabs open in Firefox.)
 Enter RSS subscriptions.
 If it were a physical pile of TBR (to be read) books like the one on my coffee table, it would have engulfed the eastern United States by now.

 No, I haven’t found a solution, but I have a new tool and it works for some situations.
 Read It Later is a simple plug-in that works with your web browser or mobile device so that you can save a web page to read later.
 It stores pages locally so they are accessible whether your are online or offline.

 Never judge a book by its cover.
 Never judge a person by his or her online avatar.

-When I placed a library hold on Being Virtual: Who You Really Are Online by Davey Winder, I expected advice on enhancing one’s online persona.
+When I placed a library hold on Being Virtual: Who You Really Are Online by Davey Winder [new link], I expected advice on enhancing one’s online persona.
 Well, sort of….
 True to its theme, this book is not what I expected, but much more interesting than a how-to.